 hSCRO Committee Meetings and Deadlines

-The hSCRO Full Committee meets once a month and will review the following types of submissions:
+The hSCRO Full Committee meets once a month on the first Thursday of the month and will review the following types of submissions:

 • All New research protocol submissions which require hSCRO review